Minister: Rev. Stephen Taylor

 He is passionate about people and helping them know Christ.

 Stephen is married to Linda with three adult children and before ordination was an engineer by trade.
 Stephen has been an ordained minister for over 20 years with previous stationings in Carlow and Sligo before coming to Dundrum.

 In his spare time Stephen enjoys most DIY projects, watching any type of Irish Rugby while claiming to support all four provinces and attempting to kick a football on Monday nights!

 Andrew Mullen is our Youth Pastor in Dundrum Methodist Church and has been since September 2018.

 Andew is a native to the Dundrum/Ballinteer area and has spent nearly all his life attending Dundrum Methodist Church.
-In his spare time Andrew enjoys most things outdoors, music and Arsenal football club related.
+In his spare time Andrew enjoys most things outdoors, listening to music and watching Arsenal football club (win!).